Ramsey Theory and Bounding in Arithmetic: Weihrauch relations over among problems equivalent to

-\section{Weihrauch relations over $\mathcal{N}$ among problems equivalent to $B\Sigma_2$}
+\section{Weihrauch relations over $\mathcal{N}$ among problems equivalent to $\mathrm{B}\Sigma^0_2$}

-This section can omitted on the first reading of the paper.
-Here we explore the Weihrauch reductions between the various equivalent statement logically equivalent to $B\Sigma_2$ discussed in the above section.
-This work drives home the fact that the Weihrauch degrees need not be closed under logic equivalences.
-We should note that similar work has been had comparing Ramsey theoretic problems equivalent to $I\Sigma_2$, see Davis, Hirschfeldt, Hirst, Pardo, Pauly and Yokoyama \cite{doi:10.3233/COM-180244} and Pauly, Pradic and Sold\`{a} \cite{doi:10.3233/COM-230437}.
+This section can be omitted on a first reading of the paper.
+Here we explore the Weihrauch reductions between the various statements logically equivalent to $\mathrm{B}\Sigma^0_2$ discussed in the previous section.
+This work drives home the fact that the Weihrauch degrees need not be closed under logical equivalences.
+We should note that similar work has been done comparing Ramsey-theoretic problems equivalent to $\mathrm{I}\Sigma^0_2$; see Davis, Hirschfeldt, Hirst, Pardo, Pauly, and Yokoyama \cite{doi:10.3233/COM-180244} and Pauly, Pradic, and Sold\`{a} \cite{doi:10.3233/COM-230437}.